 pay me here

 She passed the workmen's wagon, the men inside snoring in their hammocks, and weaved through the stacks of barrels and scrap wood and bolts of many-colored cloths.
 OldBerry's Trinkets was next, and the two children were asleep beneath the wagon, between the wheels, as gnomes prefer.
 Sildinis stooped to check on the children.
-Concentrating on the seeds and roots hidden in the grassy lawn, she filled them with the magical energy flowing all around and they stretched quickly over the ground, seeds sprouting and stalks streching impossibly fast.
+Concentrating on the roots and seeds hidden in the grassy lawn, she filled them with the magical energy flowing all around and they stretched quickly over the ground, seeds sprouting and stalks stretching impossibly fast.
 Her magic creeped through the ground, and the living roots and vines burrowed and grew spreading over the young gnomes brittle but warm.

 "Sweet Sil, mothering the children?"
 A melodic baritone voice said from behind her.

 "Hush for quiet, Billy" Sil turned and said to the tall good looking young man.

 "Lest they wake?"
 Billy said back quieter, approaching.